 I’ve always been fascinated with the raw numbers relating to the operational status and growth of Bitcoin, especially as we ride the rollercoaster of the adoption life cycle.
-It’s why I created Statoshi.info in 2014 to track bitcoin metrics from the perspective of a full node.
+This interest spurred me to create Statoshi.info in 2014 to track bitcoin metrics from the perspective of a full node.

-To that same end, I’ve compiled statistical measurements of Bitcoin’s growth in 2019 from a variety of sources.
-It is difficult to see all of the moving pieces since the data is so distributed, but the picture becomes more clear when you bring them all together.
+To that same end, I’ve compiled statistical measurements of Bitcoin’s growth in 2020 from a variety of sources.
+It is difficult to see all of the moving pieces since the data is so distributed, but the picture becomes clearer when you bring them all together.

 Bitcoin is at the forefront of an increasingly complex ecosystem that continues to grow in a variety of ways.
-And for the 11th straight year, it stubbornly refused to die - though it would be premature to predict the death of Bitcoin obituaries!
+And for the 12th straight year, it stubbornly refused to die!

 Relative search interest remains high in developing countries.